 This will prevent loss of transaction data from the lack of successful log/incremental backups.

 If this is NTBACKUP related: The only way to stop NTBACKUP from doing this is to disable to VSS writer responsible.
-The user will have to disable the MSDE Writer or the SQL Server Writer (their OS/SQL version determines which one they will have).
+The user will have to disable the MSDE Writer or the SQL Server Writer (their OS/SQL version determines which one they’ll have).